Debunking five KiwiSaver misconceptions

 It’s only for retirement

 While KiwiSaver was designed to help people save for their retirement, it also brings other benefits to the table.
-If you’re looking at buying your first home, you may be able to withdraw your KiwiSaver funds and put them towards your deposit.
+If you’re looking at buying your first home, you may be able to withdraw your KiwiSaver savings and put them towards your deposit.
 Plus, eligible KiwiSaver members can apply for a FirstHome grant of up to $5,000 for an existing dwelling, and up to $10,000 for a brand-new home – click here to learn more.

 You need to be employed to contribute

-You can still contribute to your KiwiSaver even if you’re self-employed or unemployed.
+You can still contribute to your KiwiSaver investment even if you’re self-employed or unemployed.
 Joining the scheme and making voluntary contributions (if you’re self-employed) or keeping your contributions going (if you’re self-employed) is a good idea: not only will you grow your savings consistently, but you’ll also receive the annual KiwiSaver government contribution.

-Each year, for every dollar you contribute to your KiwiSaver, the Government will add 50 cent up to a maximum of $521.43.
+Each year, for every dollar you contribute to your KiwiSaver investment, the Government will add 50 cent up to a maximum of $521.43.
 So if you save $400, you’ll get an extra $200, for example.
 To get the maximum contribution of $521.43, you need to contribute at least $1,042.86 in the year to 30 June.

 It’s too risky